aneeshd/schedule_state/README.md

 based on the time of day and other criteria.
 Home Assistant can then use the state of these sensors to trigger other automations.

+You should also check out [schedule-state-card](https://github.com/Pulpyyyy/schedule-state-card), which provides a nice GUI for the sensors defined with `schedule_state`.

 ***

 [![GitHub Release][releases-shield]][releases]